nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Go down the pit, and head to the right side of the screen down the first hole.
 This will pop you back up to the surface, get out of map come back again right back to the quicksand.
   * Go down again.
 This time go to the left, and go down to the bottom to talk to the guy with explosives.
-  * Head to the next room and explode the RockRoach on the right with explosives(Square, Explosives), and fight the one on the left when it gets in position to be exploded.
+  * Head to the next room and explode the RockRoach on the right with explosives(Square, Explosives1), and fight the one on the left when it gets in position to be exploded.
   * Push the RockRoach over.
 Head down, and fight the next RockRoach on the right as well.
   * Go jump down the hole in the middle and head towards the Earth Dragon.
 Make sure you select option 2 to fight it.